MindscapeHQ/raygun4android/README.md

 * RaygunClient.Init (Context context, String apiKey)

 * RaygunClient.Init (Context context, String apiKey, String version)

+The first two read the API key from the application's AndroidManifest.xml.
+Whichever Context you pass in will have its API key read.
+If you want to specify your API key programmatically, use one of the latter two methods.

 The following methods are available for sending; pick one depending on how much extra data you'd like to send: